blockbridge/blockbridge-tuning/README.md

 The Blockbridge storage controller allocates the bulk of your system's RAM to use for metadata and data caching.
-It attempts to allocate the memory in large chunks, called "huge pages" if it can, falling back to the conventional 4 KiB page size when the supply of hyge pages is exhausted.
+It attempts to allocate the memory in large chunks, called "huge pages" if it can, falling back to the conventional 4 KiB page size when the supply of huge pages is exhausted.
 It's much more efficient for the system to track this memory in 1 GiB or 2 MiB chunks instead of many small 4 KiB pages.
 We recommend that you reserve at least half of your system's RAM in huge